libp2p/specs/pubsub/gossipsub/topic-streams.md

 ## Aborting the Connection on Protocol Violation

-If a receiver receives a message from a peer that violates a MUST condition, the receiver MUST reset the connection to the peer and send error code `0xd52505` when the transport allows it.
+If a receiver receives a message that violates a MUST condition, the receiver MUST reset the connection to the peer and send error code `0xd52505` when the transport allows it.
 This code signifies a Topic Streams Protocol Violation error, and is derived from the first 3 bytes of the sha256